SAMA-Communications/sama-server/README.md

 }
 ```

+A `t` param should be omit at sender's side.
+Server will add it by itself in a message to recipient.
+To make sure both sender and recipient have same message timestamp - see belowe about `Sent status`

 ## Sent status

 On each message sent to server - a server will deliver back to client a simple packet with message id and timestamp at which the message was stored in DB sp both sender & recipient will have same date sent time stored: